Published on | by redblob14

 What do other people say?

 To me knowledge there are no clinical studies out there supporting the use of ACV for psoriasis – probably because there’s no way a company could slap a label on it, patent it and sell it for a million dollars – but the anecdotal stories of it working are plenty.
+There are also Amazon reviews for Bragg’s apple cider vinegar from people who have psoriasis.

 About 2 weeks ago I was surfing this forum when I saw several posts about ACV.
 Not knowing what it was, I proceeded to read the posts and finally I figured out it was apple cider vinegar….
 I set out to my local grocery store and started on the treatment of 2 teaspoons mixed with honey….
 2 weeks later here I am, VERY HAPPY and giddy!
 The ACV treatment is working.
 The patches are diminishing.
 They are no longer rough and flaky.
 Instead, smooth, REGULAR, HEALTHY skin is now there (only thing that remains is a mark where the patch once was!)